-Our interventional urology program, led by Ardeshir R. Rastinehad, DO, strives to cultivate and develop a multidisciplinary program by integrating urological knowledge standing with new imaging technologies and interventional radiological skills to improve urologic patient care.
-The interventional urology team includes interventional radiologists Aaron Fischman, MD and Gajan Sivananthan, MD.
-Our team approach helps us research and develop new therapies to move them as efficiently as possible from the research bench to mainstream clinical practice.
+Our interventional urology program, led by Ardeshir R. Rastinehad, DO uses a team approach and incorporate the latest imaging technological advances and equipment.
+Our team also includes interventional radiologist, Aaron Fischman, MD.
+Our team approach helps us develop new therapies and move them as efficiently as possible from the research bench to clinical practice.

 Interventional urology provides care for many urologic conditions in the most minimally invasive fashion possible.
 New approaches include state-of-the-art prostate cancer screening technologies, focal therapies for prostate cancer, minimally invasive kidney cancer treatments, embolization for benign prostate hyperplasia (BPH), and non-surgical approaches to treat varicoceles and erectile dysfunction.

 Dr. Rastinehad is the world’s first dual fellowship-trained urologic oncologist and interventional radiologist.
-His oncology research focused on image optimization for prostate cancer screening and treatment.
-He pioneered development of the first electromagnetically tracked magnetic resonance ultrasound fusion biopsy platform to perform transperineal biopsies, which offers a lower morbidity rate than the standard transrectal biopsy approach.
+His oncology research focuses on image optimization for prostate cancer screening and treatment.
+He developed the first electromagnetically tracked magnetic resonance ultrasound fusion biopsy platform to perform transperineal biopsies.
+This method offers a lower morbidity rate than the standard approach.
 Using the image-based biopsy platform (the first U.S. Food and Drug Administration-cleared device for guidance for focal therapy), he performed the world’s first gold nano-particle directed laser ablation for prostate cancer.
-Dr. Rastinehad continues to push the field forward with multiple extra-mural collaborations with investigators from the National Institutes of Health, Case Western Reserve University, and the Smith Institute for Urology.
+Dr. Rastinehad continues to perform advanced research, collaborating with investigators from the National Institutes of Health, Case Western Reserve University, and the Smith Institute for Urology.